rmrt1n/advent-of-code/writeups/day14.md

 Where:
 - $\vec{r}$ is the displacement or the resulting position.
 The arrow on top signifies that it's a vector.
-- $\vec{r_0} is the starting position.
+- $\vec{r_0}$ is the starting position.
-- $\vec{v} is the velocity.
+- $\vec{v}$ is the velocity.
 - $t$ is the time taken.

 To account for the teleportation, we'll [mod](https://en.wikipedia.org/wiki/Modulo) the resulting position with the map size.
 This will wrap the robot back into the map from the other side.

-To solve part one, we'll have to iterate over all robots, calculate the final position, and the quadrant it is in.
+To solve part one, we'll have to iterate over all robots, calculate the final position, and find the quadrant it is in.
 Here is the code for this:

 ```zig
 fn part1(self: Self, seconds: usize) u64 {